 Pain is a personal experience and persistent pain can be challenging to treat as one therapy does not work for all.
 Patients with chronic pain require comprehensive solutions and these are best delivered by an experienced multi-disciplinary team which in simple terms means specialists from different fields work together to facilitate your recovery.
 The team members include pain specialists, specialist nurses, physiotherapists, occupational therapists, psychologists and dieticians.
 The interventions are tailored to your needs with an aim of

 My team delivers care based on Biopsychosocial model of pain taking into account not only the pain but also the holistic impact on your life.
-Our aim is to address all components hampering your progress including unhelpful believes or attitudes, sleep disturbances, gait and physical activities, maladaptive coping mechanisms and any coexisting depression or anxiety.
+Our aim is to address all components hampering your progress including unhelpful beliefs or attitudes, sleep disturbances, gait and physical activities, maladaptive coping mechanisms and any coexisting depression or anxiety.
 Our team gives emphasis on patient and family education as this helps in promoting active engagement and fosters realistic expectations

 Pain Clinic Multi Disciplinary Team